Eddy Current testing Service Lab in Bangalore. Experts in Crack detection, Sorting & Heat Exchanger Tube Inspection.

 Heat Exchanger Tube Inspection for Corrosion

-Procedure for Eddy Current testing of Heat Exchanger tubes
+ET Test Procedure for Heat Exchanger tubes

 - Preparation: The first step is to prepare the equipment and materials needed to perform inspection.
 This includes setting up the eddy current testing equipment, probe, power supply, and display or recording equipment.
 It is also important to ensure that the surfaces of heat exchanger tubes are clean and free of debris such as corrosion deposit, as this can affect the accuracy of the test results.